Bundlr-Network/solana-improvement-documents/proposals/0023-arweave-store.md

 ## New Terminology

-N/A
+Arweave - a permanent storage network ("pay once, store forever") backed by the AR token.

+Bundlr - a scaling solution for Arweave which allows instant upload/retrieval, supporting >20k TPS and the ability to pay for storage in multiple tokens, including SOL.
+Bundlr is currently handling >90% of transactions on Arweave.

 ## Design

 ### Overview

-The overall design uses a Geyser Plugin to stream and aggregate transactions and blocks into a DB (e.g. Postgres), allowing us to compress and store on Arweave, using Bundlr.
-We'll then take incremental hourly snapshots and store them on Arweave.
+The overall design uses a Geyser Plugin to stream and aggregate transactions and blocks into a DB (e.g. Postgres), allowing us to compress and store them on Arweave, using Bundlr.
+We'll also take incremental hourly snapshots of accounts and store them on Arweave.

-Bundlr is a scaling solution for Arweave which allows instant upload/retrieval, supporting >20k TPS and the ability to pay for storage in multiple tokens, including SOL.
-Bundlr is currently handling >90% of transactions on Arweave.

 ### Snapshot Selection Process

-An hourly snapshot is taken and stored on Arweave with tags used for searchability.
-Tags on Arweave allow for efficient searchability for all snapshots stored on the network.

-Process of snapshot validation before storage...
-TODO

-### Geyser Plugin Specifications

-Detailed technical specifications of the Geyser Plugin, as much as possible but maybe just a high level is fine for the initial proposal.
-How the plugin interacts with the Solana network and Arweave.

-...TODO
+An hourly snapshot of Solana's accounts is taken and stored on Arweave.
+Each snapshot will need to be verifiable such that anyone can pull the snapshot and verify that it is the correct state.

 ### Snapshot Storage Costs Estimates and Inflation Emission Distribution

 The cost per PB on Arweave is currently ~$7m.
-This means the estimated annual cost to Solana would be ~£Xm
+This means the estimated annual cost to Solana would be ~$14m

 In terms of a method for incentivization - a possible solution is to payout more inflation rewards to validators who choose to archive state.